Hospital Information System (HIS)

 A Hospital Information System (HIS) is the digital backbone of a healthcare facility.
 It manages patient data, clinical workflows, administrative operations, and financial transactions from a central platform.
 Clinical teams document care and review results, administrative teams coordinate appointments and billing, and technical teams maintain integrations and security controls.

 In practice, an HIS tracks demographics, encounters, laboratory results, radiology orders, medication lists, billing transactions, and inventory records.
 It acts as the system-of-record that connects specialized subsystems such as EMR / HIMS software, PACS / RIS, and LIS, ensuring that each department sees consistent, up-to-date information.
+When you are shortlisting vendors, to validate workflows against your accreditation checklist.

 Overview of Birlamedisoft HIS